programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 - [James Cook Dynamic Journal (JCDJ)](https://jcdj.acdh-dev.oeaw.ac.at/)...Contextualisation of a book from The Open Library
 - [WiQiZi](https://wiqizi.acdh-dev.oeaw.ac.at/)...Gamification of Wikipedia/DBpedia

 Thank you very much for your patience.
-I hope you learn the fundamentals of API.
+The author hopes you learn the fundamentals of API.
 Good luck with your API challenges.
 You can now go back to the list of APIs in this tutorial and start exploring the data paradise.
-I am happy if you can send me your feedback about the tutorial and/or inform me of wonderful applications you have created!
+He is happy if you can send him your feedback about the tutorial and/or inform me of wonderful applications you have created!

 ## Special thanks for technical support
 [Klaus Illmayer](https://www.oeaw.ac.at/acdh/team/current-team/klaus-illmayer/)